Experts debate Nirav Modi’s suicide risk in UK High Court | Law-Order

 The two psychiatrists weighed up Nirav’s level of depression, which could pose a “substantial” or “elevated” risk of suicide.
 Both revealed conducting personal assessments of Nirav Modi at Wandsworth prison in south-west London, where he has been lodged for over three years, and reported he ''only thinks of cutting or hanging if extradited''.

 The court also heard that depression is classified as a sense of ''hopelessness, worthlessness and pointlessness'' and that Nirav is currently on prescribed antidepressants, or selective serotonin reuptake inhibitors (SSRIs), of medium grade.
-His family history of suicide, related to his mother's suicide, was also referred to as a factor.
+His “significant childhood trauma of witnessing his mother’s suicide” was among the factors raised by the defence to try and establish that his situation would deteriorate if extradited.

 However, Fazel’s analysis was that he appeared to be “mildly depressed”, which is assessed on the basis of certain set criteria such as sustained period of low mood and fatigability, or becoming tired very easily.